venmo/react-html-document/README.md

 HTMLDocument is a foundational [React](https://facebook.github.io/react/) component useful for rendering full html documents on the server.

-It provides a convenient and simple api for rendering common html tags such as title, meta, styles, and scripts.
+It provides a convenient and simple api for rendering common html tags such as title, meta, stylesheets, and scripts.
 In addition, it has universal/isomorphic-friendly features such as server state serialization, and support for static and non-static pages.
 HTMLDocument is also well tested and currently used in production on some of our web projects at [Venmo](http://www.venmo.com), so it's safe to use.

 You no longer need to write boilerplate html strings or roll out your own custom HTML component from scratch on every project you start.
 Have fun using it!